kubowania/nodejs-webscraper/README.md

-# Backend-data-to-frontend
+# NodeJS Webscraper
-Demo for showing how to get backend data to the frontend
+Demo for showing how to scrape data and get backend data to the frontend